ne14-golden-path/infrastructure/README.md

 Viewing the promtail-daemonset pod logs also proved useful when writing this guide!

-To create a tls secret from cert file(s):
+To create a tls secret from cert file(s): (nb: for dev this is now done instead via self-signed cert)
   - kubectl create secret tls ingress-tls-cert --key=tls.key --cert=tls.crt -n NAMESPACE

 # Sync helm repositories